Oakley, Buckinghamshire: 20th century

 The alehouse called The Foresters on the Bicester Road closed in about 1919.
 An alehouse was an ordinary domestic house in which people were allowed to come into the kitchen or front room to drink beer, but not spirits.

 In 1934, by Bucks Review Order, Little London, then part of Brill, was added to Oakley.

 On 27 May 1942 RAF Oakley opened and became operational, initially a satellite airfield for RAF Bicester and then in August 1942 as RAF Westcott's satellite.
-No 11 Operational Training Unit (No 11 OTU) moved to Westcott in September 1942, many Vickers Wellingtons were located here.
+No 11 Operational Training Unit (No 11 OTU) moved to Westcott in September 1942, multiple Vickers Wellingtons were located here.
 After Victory in Europe Day in 1945, orders were received to clear the hangar and fit it for the provision of refreshment and succour to thousands of repatriated prisoners of war brought here as part of Operation Exodus.
 RAF Oakley was closed to flying in August of that year.

 Two men from Oakley died in the war and are commemorated on the Oakley Roll of Honour.

 Halls Brewery gave the playing fields to Oakley Village in 1948.

 In 1957 Oakley Village Hall was completed having been built and financed by the village.
 In 1959 the original Oakley School in Bicester Road was closed and Oakley Combined School in Worminghall Road was opened, the first new post-war school to be built in Aylesbury Vale.
 The Sun Inn, an alehouse rather than a public house, closed in about 1961.

 In 1963 Oakley was centre of national and international news, when Leatherslade Farm, near Oakley, was used as a hideout by the criminal gang involved in the Great Train Robbery.
 John Maris, a local farm worker, alerted police to the hideout at the farm.
 John Wooley, a local policeman from Brill, was the first officer to go to the hideout.

 On 16 January 1991 Malcolm Rifkind opened the section of the M40 motorway: the 11.4 mi stretch between Waterstock and Wendlebury, passing through Oakley parish.
 In 1997 the Oakley Village Appraisal / ACORN report reviewed what villagers thought about the village and what changes they would like to see.
 It was the most successful village appraisal in Buckinghamshire for a village of Oakley's size, with over 70% response.